Vivian Cash: Death

 Vivian died on May 24, 2005, from complications of lung cancer and related surgery.

 Personal life

 Vivian and Johnny Cash were estranged in 1962.
 Liberto later said that she had filed for divorce in 1966 because of Cash's severe abuse of alcohol and other drugs, as well as his constant touring and his repeated acts of adultery with other women.
 He had become particularly close with singer June Carter, whom he later married.
-Vivian had primary responsibility for the four Cash daughters.
-Two of them followed their father into show business: Rosanne, who became a major singer-songwriter; Kathy; Cindy, who also became a singer-songwriter/author; and Tara.
+Vivian had primary responsibility for the four Cash daughters: Rosanne, who became a major singer-songwriter; Kathy; Cindy, who also became a singer-songwriter/author; and Tara.
+Two of them followed their father into show business.
 The next generation also entered show business: Vivian's oldest grandson, Thomas Gabriel, is a singer-songwriter in Nashville, Tennessee.
 Her grandson Dustin Tittle is a film producer.

 In 1968, Liberto married Dick Distin, a police officer in Ventura, California.
 They were married until her death.